The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 Did you say to the people: “Take me and my mother as two gods apart from God”?
 He will say: “Glory be to You.
 It is not for me to say what I have no right to say.”
 (5:116)

-That answer is one of the purest Christological lines in the Quran.
-Jesus is not merely denying divinity.
+That answer is one of the Quran’s purest formulations about Jesus (peace be upon him).
+He is not merely denying divinity.
 He is refusing usurpation.
 He will not take a station that is not his.

-In al-Ma’idah, Jesus is the prophet of received table, received Gospel, received mission — and of absolute refusal to turn reception into metaphysical self-elevation.
+In al-Ma’idah, Jesus (peace be upon him) is the prophet of received table, received Gospel, received mission, and of categorical refusal to turn reception into metaphysical self-elevation.

 5. In al-An’am (6): one guided name among many

 Al-An’am is a surah of tawhid so radical that it repeatedly dislodges every attempt to smuggle created beings into the place of legislation, ownership, or divine partnership.
-It therefore does something crucial with Jesus: it places him inside a prophetic inventory.
+It therefore does something crucial with Jesus (peace be upon him): it places him inside a prophetic inventory.

 ﴿وَزَكَرِيَّا وَيَحْيَىٰ وَعِيسَىٰ وَإِلْيَاسَ كُلٌّ مِّنَ الصَّالِحِينَ﴾